Kalama: Later life

 She would outlive both her husband Kamehameha III and her nephew Kamehameha IV, becoming known as the Queen dowager of Hawaii.
 She met Prince Alfred on his visit to Hawaii in the reign of Kamehameha V. She drove out to Waikīkī in her own carriage of state, accompanied by her adopted son, Kunuiakea, and Miriam Likelike.
 The drivers of these carriages wore the royal feather shoulder capes, and the footmen were clad in like royal fashion.
 It was considered one of the grandest occasions in the history of those days.

 Kalama skillfully managed her properties and at the time of her death, she owned over 22,000 acres on the windward side of the island of Oahu.

-In her will, her uncle Charles Kanaina was declared as the heir to her vast lands and properties.
+She died intestate, and thus, her uncle Charles Kanaina was declared as the heir to her vast lands and properties.

 She died on September 20, 1870, in Honolulu at the age of 53.
 On September 21, American marines had to be landed to place the American flag at half-mast, when the American consul at Honolulu would not assume responsibility for doing so, owing to a past instance where the Queen's death was falsely reported.